QianWorks/simple-code-generator/README.md

 # simple-code-generator
-A light business code generator based on mybatis-generator.
+A light business code generator for faster code.